 Because the proposed action is not expected to cause any adverse effects upon biotic communities, no mitigation measures would be required.
+Please refer to Appendix C for further details regarding biological resources.

 4.2.2 Threatened and Endangered Species of Flora and Fauna